Safe Site Check In Expands to Assisted Living Facilities

 Oct 25, 2021 | Press Release

-Safe Site Check In Expands Digital Check In to Assisted Living and Long Term Care Facilities
+Safe Site Check In Expands Digital Check In to Assisted Living Facilities

 Campbell Creek House Selects Private Digital Check In to Improve Resident, Visitor and Employee Safety

-SAN FRANCISCO – October 25, 2021 – As digital check-in becomes part of standard protocols for entering public buildings, Safe Site Check In today announced its expansion into assisted living and nursing home facilities.
-The company’s digital check in app keeps personal health information private and is used in thousands of offices and construction sites to manage onsite employees, contractors, and visitors.
-Based on the widespread adoption of Safe Site Check In, especially in healthcare construction, the company is expanding to support the needs of administrators, security, and management at assisted living and healthcare facilities.
+SAN FRANCISCO – October 25, 2021 – Digital check-in technology automates receptionist duties and helps alleviate labor shortages.
+Safe Site Check In today announced its expansion into assisted living facilities.
+The company’s digital check in app keeps personal health information private and is used in thousands of offices and construction sites to manage employees, contractors, and visitors.

 Anchorage, Alaska-based Campbell Creek House, which offers senior living and care services, relies on Safe Site Check In to manage onsite visitors.
 According to Sandy Vasquez, Campbell Creek House administrator, “Safe Site Check In helps advance healthcare facilities into the 21st century.
 It’s easy to use, provides up-to-the-minute visitor information to management and key employees, and keeps our visitor logs private and confidential.”